holochain-open-dev/file-storage/ui/README.md

 npm start
 ```

-To run a local development server that serves the basic demo located in `demo/index.html`
+This will serve a local development server that serves the basic demo located in `demo/index.html` at `localhost:8080/demo`.
 Take into account that this will run the holochain conductor in the background and connect the UI to the actual conductor.

 ## Running only the UI